 By (\ref{eq:fourierlrr}) we see that $\hat L(g)$ acts in an invariant way on each circle of the domain of $\hat{f}$, so it can be reduced by considering its action on functions restricted to a circle of the Fourier domain.
 This is generally not allowed for elements of $L^2(\hat\R^2)$, and should be properly intended in terms of the direct integral decomposition associated to the usual polar coordinates

 where each $\Hil^\Omega$, that will be rigorously defined in a while, is isomorphic to $L^2(S^1)$, and $\Omega \in \R^+$ stands for the radius of the corresponding circle.

-This approach to the decomposition of the regular representation of the $SE(2)$ group into irreducible ones was explicitly discussed already in \cite{V}, and provides a very special case of measure decomposition (see e.g. \cite[Prop.
+This approach to the decomposition of the quasi-regular representation of the $SE(2)$ group into irreducible ones was explicitly discussed already in \cite{V}, and provides a very special case of measure decomposition (see e.g. \cite[Prop.
 3.29]{Fuhr}).
 It is particularly useful in this case since it permits to emphasize that one should be rather careful when coming back from Fourier to spatial variables, since the localization (on circles) in the Fourier domain implies a delocalization in the spatial domain.
 This passage indeed leads to the loss of square integrability, and we will see in next section that this is the same phenomenon that happens to the continuous wavelet transform.
-However, since $\hat L(g)$ is reducible on $L^2(\hat\R^2)$, so it is $L(g)$ on $L^2(\R^2)$.
-We will characterize in a while the irreducible Hilbert spaces in the spatial domain and denote it with $\Hil_\Omega$.
+However, since $\hat L$ is reducible on $L^2(\hat\R^2)$, so it is $L$ on $L^2(\R^2)$ and we will denote the irreducible Hilbert spaces in the spatial domain with $\Hil_\Omega$.